mindwrapped/img-proc-nbs/README.md

 ## Image Processing Notebooks

-This repo contains image processing notebooks that I did in university.
+This repo contains html pages of the image processing notebooks that I did in university.
+I have the original source locally.

 #### Project 2 - Part A